What is vulnerability scanning?

 This continuous testing approach ensures that your applications remain secure as they evolve, keeping pace with the dynamic nature of software development.

-The platform also aids in meeting regulatory requirements by providing comprehensive penetration test reports that align with industry standards such as PCI DSS, HIPAA, and GDPR.
-You also get OWASP reports that can be used for your SOC 2 and ISO compliance needs.
+The platform also aids in meeting regulatory requirements by providing comprehensive penetration test reports that align with industry standards such as PCI DSS, HIPAA etc. You also get OWASP reports that can be used for your SOC 2 and ISO compliance needs.

 These reports help organizations demonstrate their commitment to security and compliance, reducing the burden of regulatory audits.